Agastya902/cse15l-lab-reports/labreport3.md

 technical/plos/pmed.0020160.txt:187:        atherosclerotic cardiovascular disease. technical/plos/pmed.0020160.txt:276:        decline in former smokers simply indicates a prevalent underlying burden of atherosclerotic
 ````
-In the Terminal screenshot above, we can see that the command goes through all the files in the directories and subdirectories of technical for the String "hero".
+In the codeblock above, we can see that the command goes through all the files in the directories and subdirectories of technical for the String "hero".
 As a result, it prints the paths, names, lines, and line number in the file in which the String "hero" is present.

 ***Example 2:***: ```grep -n -r "high" technical```
 ````